 The key to understanding the difference between ERP and manufacturing resource planning (MRP) is tracing the evolution of both functions from material requirements planning.
+Material requirements planning (also known as MRP) was developed in the 1970s as a mechanism for manufacturing companies to calculate more precisely which materials they required, at what time and in optimum quantities.

 According to Dr. Marc Ferguson, director of the technology and management program at the Georgia Tech College of Management, the original material requirements planning application was just for helping manufacturers track all the parts that went into a product and know when those parts need to be ordered, as well as how much stock they needed to have on hand for production.